sudosu404/tailnet-lib/docs/content/docs/serverconfig.md

     defaultProxyProvider: server1
 ```

-TSDProxy is configured with a local server and a server remote 'srv1'
+Tailnet is configured with a local server and a server remote 'srv1'

 #### host